 - The release bulletin for your platform contains last-minute information that was too late to be included in the books. - A more recent version of the release bulletin may be available on the World Wide Web.
-To check for critical product or document information that was added after the release of the product CD, use the Sybase Technical Library. - The Installation Guide for your platform describes installation, upgrade, and configuration procedures for all Adaptive Server and related Sybase products. - Configuring Adaptive Server Enterprise for your platform provides instructions for performing specific configuration tasks for Adaptive Server. - What's New in Adaptive Server Enterprise? describes the new features in Adaptive Server version 12.5, the system changes added to support those features, and the changes that may affect your existing applications.
+To check for critical product or document information that was added after the release of the product CD, use the Sybase Technical Library. - The Installation Guide for your platform describes installation, upgrade, and configuration procedures for all Adaptive Server and related Sybase products. - What's New in Adaptive Server Enterprise? describes the new features in Adaptive Server version 15.0, the system changes added to support those features, and changes that may affect your existing applications. - ASE Replicator User's Guide describes how to use the Adaptive Server Replicator feature of Adaptive Server to implement basic replication from a primary server to one or more remote Adaptive Servers. - Component Integration Services User's Guide explains how to use the Adaptive Server Component Integration Services feature to connect remote Sybase and non-Sybase databases. - The Configuration Guide for your platform provides instructions for performing specific configuration tasks for Adaptive Server. - Enhanced Full-Text Search Specialty Data Store User's Guide describes how to use the Full-Text Search feature with Verity to search Adaptive Server Enterprise data. - Glossary defines technical terms used in the Adaptive Server documentation. - Historical Server User's Guide describes how to use Historical Server to obtain performance information for SQL Server[®] and Adaptive Server.